Agasthhya/Agasthhta/README.md

-- 👋 Hi, I’m @Agasthhya
+- Hi, I’m @Agasthhya
-- 👀 I’m interested in Football and Programming
-- 🌱 I’m currently learning a lot of things in school and piano(grade 5 trinity) and doing the CS50
+- I am a student at the University of Manchester, studying electrical and electronic engineering
-- 💞️ I’m looking to collaborate on any programming project reach out to me if you have an idea!
+- I’m looking to collaborate on any programming project.
+Reach out to me if you have an idea!
-- 📫 How to reach me agasthhya.sharma30@gmail.co,
+- How to reach me agasthhya.sharma30@gmail.com

 <!---
 Agasthhya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.